Marcelh1983/rx-basic-store/libs/rx-firebase-store/README.md

 # rx-firebase-store

-A simple reactive store for state management using RxJs.
+Auto store state using a simple reactive store with state management using RxJs.
 Can be used in React but will also work with other frameworks.

 Created to seperate state management from the UI components without a lot of boilerplate code.